 Setting up the indicator is easy:

-- Click on the ‘Indicators’ button in the right-hand bottom corner of the trade room.
+- Click on the ‘Indicators’ button in the right-hand bottom corner of the trade room and go to the ‘Popular’ tab.

 - Choose Alligator from the list of available options.

 The indicator is ready to use.
-You can play with the setting, increasing/decreasing the time period and the shift for better accuracy or less false alarms.
-However, we do not recommend changing the settings, especially if you have just entered the exciting world of trading.
+You can play with the setting, increasing/decreasing the time period and the shift for higher accuracy (alternatively, to lower the number of false alarms).
+For those of you just strating their trading journey it may be wise to trade with default paramters.

 How to use in trading